-(n) Operation of investment portfolio
+(o) Operation of investment portfolio

-Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA (refer Note 1 (b)).
+Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA (refer Note 1 (c)).
 Funds SA operates a multi layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
-For the year ending 30 June 2020, funds of the Scheme were invested in the DB High Growth investment.
+For the year ending 30 June 2020, Funds SA managed the Balanced investment for the fund and reference should be made to Funds SA's Annual Report for the strategic asset allocations applying to the investment discussed in the preceding paragraphs.

-Reference should be made to Funds SA's Annual Report for the strategic asset allocations applying to the DB High Growth investment discussed in the preceding paragraph.
+(p) Member liabilities

-(o) Member liabilities
+Member liabilities are measured at the amount of accrued benefits.

-Member liabilities are measured at the amount of accrued benefits, with defined benefit member liabilities measured as the amount of a portfolio of investments that would be needed, as at the reporting date, to yield future net cash inflows that would be sufficient to meet accrued benefits at the date they are expected to fall due.
+Defined benefit member liabilities are measured as the amount of a portfolio of investments that would be needed, as at the reporting date, to yield future net cash inflows that would be sufficient to meet accrued benefits as at that date when they are expected to fall due.